voltusdev/voltus-api-examples/README.md

 > **Note**
 > These examples are deliberately simplified to be readable and understandable by a broad audience.
-> They are intended to help developers learn how to use the Voltus API: this should not be considered "production ready" code!
+> They are intended to help developers learn how to use the Voltus API: nothing in this repository should be considered "production ready" code!

 To run these examples, we recommend using [virtualenv], which allows you to install the above libraries without affecting the rest of your system.